Northern Illinois: Culture

 Culturally, the area is tied heavily to Chicago.
 Most residents of Northern Illinois tend to support Chicago teams and lean towards the Chicago media market.
 The major college football program in Northern Illinois is the NIU Huskies.
 Northern Illinois also has large fanbases for the Illinois Fighting Illini, Notre Dame Fighting Irish, Iowa Hawkeyes, and the Northwestern Wildcats, as well Chicago's professional sports teams such as the Sox, the Cubs, the Bears, the Blackhawks, and the Bulls.
 In Central and Southern Illinois, residents are tied primarily to St. Louis.

-Additionally, regional dialects in Northern Illinois vary from those in other parts of Illinois.
+Regional dialects in Northern Illinois vary from those in other parts of Illinois.
 Surprisingly, different areas in Northern Illinois have their own independent cultures.
 Typically, areas west of Interstate 39 have more ties to Iowa and the Quad Cities area, as that is roughly the location of the westernmost terminus of the Chicago media area.
 Even dialects within Northern Illinois are different, emphasizing the above.
 Depending on location and ethnicity, a resident of the Chicago Metropolitan Area may have the stereotypical Chicago dialect, whereas those in more affluent areas, such as Lake County, may have a less easily pinpointed manner of speaking.
-That west of McHenry and Kane counties have more stereotypical Midwestern dialects, and might not be able to be distinguished from people in Iowa or Nebraska.
+Those west of McHenry and Kane counties have more stereotypical Midwestern dialects, and might not be able to be distinguished from people in Iowa or Nebraska.

 Depending on how close to a specific metropolitan area a county is, their culture and media reflect that of the metro area.
-Areas such as the Ottawa, IL Micropolitan Statistical Area have a comfortable mix of culture from the Chicago area, Quad Cities area, and Peoria, perhaps being due to its location in the center of the region.
+Areas such as the Ottawa, IL Micropolitan Statistical Area have a comfortable mix of culture from the Chicago area, Quad Cities area, and Peoria, perhaps due to its location in the center of the region.